Climate Summary for Florida - November 2015

 Table 4: Breakdown of storm reports submitted in Florida during the month of November (Compiled from Southeast Regional Climate Center.)

-Appendix 2: Select daily maximum and minimum temperature records (o F) tied or broken during November.
-(Compiled from NOAA, NWS).
+Appendix 2: Select daily maximum and minimum temperature records (° F) broken during November (compiled from NOAA, NWS).
 An asterisk indicates a new temperature record for the entire month of November